Lessig2016/pledgeservice/README.md

 * **local**: For normal development, with code updates on every reload.
 Run `npm start` or equivalently `node_modules/.bin/grunt local`.
   * Note that in local mode, you can't actually send a transaction to stripe due to an SSL bug in dev_appserver.
 But you can get right up to that point before it fails, which is generally good enough.
-* **dev**: This is an independant instance of the app running at https://pure-spring-568.appspot.com.
+* **dev**: This is an independant instance of the app running at https://pledge-test.lessigforpresident.com/pledge..
 We can do whatever we want here because the data's all fake.
 It also uses Stripe's test keys, so feel free to submit test transactions with credit card 4242 4242 4242 4242.
 To deploy, run `./node_modules/.bin/grunt dev`, and then `appcfg.py --oauth2 update build/`.
-  When testing, it works best to hit this URL: https://pledgedev.mayday.us/pledge.
+  When testing, it works best to hit this URL: https://pledge-test.lessigforpresident.com/pledge.

-* **staging**: This is the real app, but a separate version that's available at https://staging-dot-mayday-pac.appspot.com/.
-  Notably, it uses the same datastore as prod, and the real stripe keys.
-Any code that touches the data should be deployed here with caution, but if not, you can be a little lax since real traffic doesn't hit it.
-To deploy, run `./node_modules/.bin/grunt staging`, and then `appcfg.py --oauth2 update build/`.
-* **prod**: The real McCoy.
+* **lessig**: The real McCoy.
 Don't break it.
-To deploy, run `./node_modules/.bin/grunt prod`, and then `appcfg.py --oauth2 update build/`.
+To deploy, run `./node_modules/.bin/grunt lessig`, and then `appcfg.py --oauth2 update build/`.

-We don't have much in the way of release procedures, so it just comes down to how paranoid you want to be.
-Some changes can go straight to prod.
-Some should go through dev first.
-Some through both dev and staging before prod.
-App Engine even allows you do to traffic splitting, so we could theoretically send N% of queries to staging if we're really paranoid about something.
-Use good judgement and run it by team memebers if you're unsure.

-If you're pushing to prod, please tag the commit you're pushing with the next available "v1,v2,v3,..." tag, and remember to git push --tags.
-That way if we need to roll back we have a sense of what used to be in production.

 ## Troubleshooting